vardaan412/snaatak_phase/scrum-9/document_ami.md

 ## **POC**

 > **NOTE:**
-> We are using the Attendance API for this setup.
+> We have fully set up the Attendance API on the EC2 instance and created its Golden AMI as per the official process.
-> Refer to its [Attendance API official GitHub repository](https://github.com/your-org/attendance-api) for installation and usage instructions.
+> Refer to the official POC documentation for complete steps: [Attendance AMI Official POC](https://github.com/vardaan412/snaatak_phase/blob/main/scrum-9/AMI.md?plain=1)